Last Updated on January 16, 2023

 Tomatoes, peppers, corn, melons, peaches, plums, berries, zucchini, eggplant, cucumbers, green beans

 Squash, apples, pears, carrots. kale, Brussels sprouts, broccoli, beets, oranges (great for making dried orange slices), grapefruit, kiwi, persimmon, kohlrabi

 HOW DO YOU EAT SEASONALLY IN WINTER?

 What about when it’s too cold for anything to grow?
 Here in Minnesota, that’s half the year!
 (No, not kidding.
-We just got blanketed with snow in mid-October, and the soil doesn’t even begin to warm up till April.)
+We just got blanketed with snow in mid-October, and most years the soil doesn’t even begin to thaw out till April.)

 Though a few crops can survive into early winter with protection, in cold climates, nothing will grow outside a greenhouse for many months.
 Though you can grow some vegetables indoors and have a small portion of your diet about as local as it gets.